DavidYKay/davidykay.github.io/_drafts/Collaborative-Computing.md

 * Discover/evaluate new APIs
 * Troubleshooting distributed systems

-Open source is fantastic, but I'm a big believer in people being paid for their work
+As mentioned before, open source is fantastic.
+However, in order for developers to be paid for their time, we need to have a strong **commercial engine** driving innovation.
+Recall that while the open source movement was started on the efforts of volunteers, and much of the work is still volunteer labor, keep in mind that a large chunk of high-profile open-source projects are run by a commercial steward, such as Google or Facebook.

-Snow Crash and Ready Player One have given us prescient glimpses into a future where a diverse software economy offers a plethora of software and data services.
+Snow Crash and Ready Player One have given us prescient glimpses into a future where a diverse **software economy** offers a plethora of software and data services.
+Though some aspects of these books may be anachronistic or fantastical, the core vision of a thriving software economy, fueled by seamless interoperability, is incredibly compelling and will seem **obvious in hindsight**.

 By addressing these needs of API providers and consumers, we can help this become a reality.

+## CTA

-## The Ask
+### The Real Ask

+Though I speak in lofty terms about the future of computing, every grand vision is rooted in the humblest of beginnings.
+Every wall starts with a **single brick**.

+I'm sure that you have some ideas about which piece you'd be most interested in tackling!
+And I invite you to do so.

+As for me, the brick that I've chosen to lay first is the **development and maintenance of API client libraries**.
+Creating a developer experience on par with Stripe or Twilio is a huge undertaking, from developing the API and client libraries, supporting them over time, and providing good documentation and sample code.
+My aim is to reduce this burden by taking one component off of developers' hands: the client library.
+In future, perhaps it'll be more, but I believe it's important to keep a laser-focus in the early days.

+I worked on the DoubleClick for Publishers API team at Google and had the humble job of maintaining and supporting the client libraries for that system.
+At the time, I admittedly didn't appreciate the experience, but it helped to give me the perspective I've needed to arrive here, starting this new venture.

+To facilitate easy maintenance of these client libraries, I've built a client library generator that covers basic use cases.
+The basic idea is to concentrate the definition of the API in an IDL (based on OpenAPI) It's a bit rough around the edges yet, but I am now working with an initial batch of clients

+Every system is a [legacy system][22] the day it ships.
+My dream is to help these systems to stay useful and relevant for many years of dutiful service.

+The road is long, but my hope is that this is the first step toward a future of collaborative computing.

-### Surfing, Rather Than Wading Upstream
+### Surfing, Rather Than Wading Upstream - NEEDS WORK

 In America, we are commonly told that any individual can create a dream life out of thin air!
 That anything we want is only a vision board away.